-- Consortium members withdrawing which could impact on reputation, candidate numbers and ongoing research. - Major failure in delivery (in the UK and ANZ) resulting in reputational impact. - Uncertainty around university student funding impacting on candidate numbers. - Fluctuations in candidate numbers impacting on contractual, financial and delivery issues. - Legal challenge from an individual (in the UK and ANZ). - Unfavourable evidence regarding validity or impact of the UCAT. - Extreme national and international events outside the control of the organisation.
+- Consortium members withdrawing which could impact on reputation, candidate numbers and ongoing research. - Major failure in delivery (in the UK and ANZ) resulting in reputational impact. - Uncertainty around university student funding impacting on candidate numbers. - Fluctuations (potentially impacted by national health/HE policy) in candidate numbers impacting on contractual, financial and delivery issues. - Data breach of candidate personal data. - Leak in exam content impacting on delivery. - Technological developments impacting on security of the test. - Legal challenge from an individual (in the UK and ANZ). - Unfavourable evidence regarding validity or impact of the UCAT. - Extreme national and international events outside the control of the organisation.